Pixel: Etymology

 The word "pixel" was first published in 1965 by Frederic C. Billingsley of JPL, to describe the picture elements of scanned images from space probes to the Moon and Mars.
 Billingsley had learned the word from Keith E. McFarland, at the Link Division of General Precision in Palo Alto, who in turn said he did not know where it originated.
 McFarland said simply it was "in use at the time" (c.
 1963).

 The concept of a "picture element" dates to the earliest days of television, for example as "Bildpunkt" (the German word for pixel, literally 'picture point') in the 1888 German patent of Paul Nipkow.
 According to various etymologies, the earliest publication of the term picture element itself was in Wireless World magazine in 1927, though it had been used earlier in various U.S. patents filed as early as 1911.

 Some authors explain pixel as picture cell, as early as 1972.
 In graphics and in image and video processing, pel is often used instead of pixel.
 For example, IBM used it in their Technical Reference for the original PC.

 Pixilation, spelled with a second i, is an unrelated filmmaking technique that dates to the beginnings of cinema, in which live actors are posed frame by frame and photographed to create stop-motion animation.
 An archaic British word meaning "possession by spirits (pixies)", the term has been used to describe the animation process since the early 1950s; various animators, including Norman McLaren and Grant Munro, are credited with popularizing it.

 Technical

 A pixel does not need to be rendered as a small square.
 This image shows alternative ways of reconstructing an image from a set of pixel values, using dots, lines, or smooth filtering.

-A pixel is generally thought of as the smallest single component of a digital image.
-However, the definition is highly context-sensitive.
-For example, there can be "printed pixels" in a page, or pixels carried by electronic signals, or represented by digital values, or pixels on a display device, or pixels in a digital camera (photosensor elements).
-This list is not exhaustive and, depending on context, synonyms include pel, sample, byte, bit, dot, and spot.
-Pixels can be used as a unit of measure such as: 2400 pixels per inch, 640 pixels per line, or spaced 10 pixels apart.
+A pixel is generally thought of as the smallest component of a digital image, but its precise meaning depends on context.
+A pixel may refer to a numerical sample in an image file, an element in a transmitted image signal, a controllable picture element on a display, a printed image sample, or a photosensitive element in a digital camera.
+Related terms include pel, sample, dot, photosite, and sensel, although they are not interchangeable in every context.
+Pixel counts are also used as measurements, for example 2,400 pixels per inch or 640 pixels per line.